MeganHarrison/next-level/README.md

    - `NEXT_PUBLIC_SUPABASE_URL`
    - `NEXT_PUBLIC_SUPABASE_ANON_KEY`
    - `OPENAI_API_KEY`
+   - `CRAWL4AI_AGENT_URL` - URL of the Crawl4AI agent server used by the proxy route
 4. Run database migrations and seed data.
 5. Start the development server with `pnpm dev` or `npm run dev`.
 6. Access the app at `http://localhost:3000`.